hashicorp/terraform/website/docs/language/settings/backends/azurerm.html.md

 # azurerm

-**Kind: Standard (with state locking)**

 Stores the state as a Blob with the given Key within the Blob Container within [the Blob Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction).

-This backend also supports state locking and consistency checking via native capabilities of Azure Blob Storage.
+This backend supports state locking and consistency checking via native capabilities of Azure Blob Storage.

 -> **Note:** By default the Azure Backend uses ADAL for authentication which is deprecated in favour of MSAL - MSAL can be used by setting `use_microsoft_graph` to `true`. **The default for this will change in Terraform 1.2**, so that MSAL authentication is used by default.